yangchenyun/yangchenyun.github.com/source/about.md

 ##About me

   ![self-potrait](/images/me.jpg){:class="right"}
-  I am an self-taught craftman, I like build and design products with computers.
+  I am an self-taught craftman, I like design and build stuff with computers.

-  In 2011, I led the UI design and frontend development at a start-up([site](http://ele.me/at/entry/1), [webapp](http://ele.me/napos.php)).
+  In 2011, I led the UI design and frontend development at [eleme](http://ele.me/at/entry/1) and build a [webapp](http://ele.me/napos.php) there.
+And currently I am starting up a [company](http://zenhacks.org/) at Shanghai.

-  I also collect [inspiration](http://quote.yangchenyun.com) to keep myself motivated and volunteer to work at [TEDxFivestarsquare](http://tedxfivestarsquare.com).

-  My toolkit consists of `javaScript`/`coffeescript`, `HTML5` and `CSS3`.
-I also use `Ruby` for scripting.
-For the backend, I have worked with projects based on `Rails`, `Django` and `Symfony`.
-I am also fascinated about Unix's simplified philosophy after switching my workspace from the cumbersome Windows system.

-  Currently, I am developing and organizing design and develop knowledge on the front-end side while digging more deeper into the details.
-Besides, I am also learning basic system administration, data abstraction and `Rails` to accomplish my personal projects.
-Because...
+  I am fluent in `javascript`/`coffeescript` and `Ruby`.
+I worked with `Symfony` and `Django` before.
+But now I am using `Rails` to create web application and  `nodeJS` to do some cutting edge experiments.
+You could find me on [github](https://github.com/yangchenyun) and [stackoverflow](http://stackoverflow.com/users/966437/steven-yang).
+I am also fascinated about [Unix's philosophy](http://www.faqs.org/docs/artu/ch01s06.html).

-  >Creating useful products with elegance is what drives me so far.
+  Creating useful products with elegance is what drives me so far.

   By the way, my name is Steven Yang graduated from Zhejiang University with a Bachelor degree in Economics.

-##About the Site

-  The site come to exist for selfish reasons.

-  I need a place to organize the knowledge I acquired day in day out.
-The process to write a public article forces me to pay attention to details and think solutions in a structured way.

-  Besides, I am learning `Ruby` and how the full web stack works, so I need a project to get my hands dirty.
+  I'd love to collect [inspiration](http://quote.yangchenyun.com) to keep myself motivated and volunteer to work at [TEDxFivestarsquare](http://tedxfivestarsquare.com).

   This site is created with [Jekyll](http://github.com/mojombo/jekyll) and hosted on [github](http://github.com).